Jan-M/basic-sproc-crud-scaffolder/README.md

 Installation
 ------------

-Installation is very straightforward, simply clone the repository directly from GitHub to a directly of your choice:
+Installation is very straightforward.
+Simply clone the repository directly from GitHub to a directory of your choice:

 ```bash
 $ git clone git://github.com/zalando/java-sproc-wrapper.git